What’s the Difference between Pre-Ductal vs. Post-Ductal SpO2?

 Critical Recommendations

-Every baby born in a hospital or admitted to the postnatal ward, whether due to maternal or neonatal reasons, must have their oxygen saturation levels checked 4–12 hours after birth.
+Every baby born in a hospital or admitted to the postnatal ward, whether due to maternal or neonatal reasons, must have their oxygen saturation levels checked 4 to 12 hours after birth.
 This is done by midwives or midwifery care assistants (MCAs).

 Practitioners responsible for the routine neonatal examination must ensure they have recorded post-ductal oxygen saturation in the infant’s notes.
 The midwife should check the baby’s oxygen levels if they haven’t yet.